 Where can you buy 125 Nature Hot Spots in Alberta?

-Currently the book is available anywhere books are sold online like Amazon and Indigo.
-It ‘s available in some London Drugs and Save-On-Foods in Alberta.
-Costco, Walmart and MEC stock it.
+Online you can order from Amazon.
+It’s also available in some London Drugs and Save-On-Foods in Alberta.
+Costco, Walmart and MEC stock it – at least at certain times of the year.
 I also know it’s at the Kerry Wood Nature Centre in Red Deer.